 A second drawing will be held for all mule deer, pronghorn antelope, black bear, elk, mountain goat and bighorn sheep tags that remain after the completion of the big game main draw process.
 Eligible residents and nonresidents may apply for any remaining tags during the big game second draw application period, with the exception of the junior mule deer and antlerless mule deer hunt tags, which will only be available to eligible resident applicants.

 Selecting to be an alternate adds the applicant to a list of hunters willing to accept a tag exactly matching their first-choice application if one should be returned to the Department.
 Alternates are awarded by lowest assigned draw number provided in the Big Game Main Draw.
-An alternate can receive a tag anytime from the results released from the main draw up until 14 business days prior to the opening of the tag’s hunt season.
-(NAC 502.4175 and 502.421)
+An alternate can receive a tag anytime from when the results are released from the main draw up until 14 calendar days prior to the opening of the tag’s hunt season.
+(NAC 502.4175 and 502.421 - CGR 490)

 First Come, First Served

 Following the big game second draw, any remaining tag quotas with no eligible alternate will be available for purchase to eligible customers through a first come, first served basis.
-Remaining Junior Mule Deer, Rocky Mountain Bighorn, and Mountain Goat tags will only be available to eligible resident hunters.
-All big game application eligibility rules will apply to the purchase of a tag through the FCFS program and will only be available for purchase online at ndowlicensing.com.
-Customers must be at least 12 years old at the time of a FCFS purchase on a hunt season that is already in progress.
-Customers will be limited to adding one (1) tag to their cart in a seven (7) day period.
-A suspicious activity suspension from the FCFS program will be applied to any account found trying to attempt to create an unfair advantage or actively abuse the program.
-(CR 22-02)
+Remaining junior Mule Deer quotas will only be available to eligible junior residents.
+All big game application eligibility rules will apply to the purchase of a tag through the FCFS program and will only be available for purchase online at

-NDOW staff will host several virtual classes to help people better understand the Nevada tag system.
-These meetings will be available through the internet only.
+If you have questions about Nevada’s tag application process, the Nevada Department of Wildlife has the answers.
 Classes will include the following topics: creating/updating your account, purchasing a license, navigating the application, party applications, linking accounts, bonus points individual /party, alternate option, and return cards and surveys.

 To register go to register-ed.com/programs/nevada and click on the Advanced Hunter Education Program.